danielmlow/vfp/README.md

 **Cite this article if using the data:**

-Low, D. M., Randolph, G., Rao, V., Ghosh, S. S. & Song, P., C. (2023).
-Uncovering the important acoustic features for detecting vocal fold paralysis with explainable machine learning.
-MedRxiv.
+Low, D. M., Rao, V., Randolph, G., Song, P. C., & Ghosh, S. S. (2023).
+Identifying bias in models that detect vocal fold paralysis from audio recordings using explainable machine learning and clinician ratings. medRxiv.

 ### Tutorial to test our models